Gautamhirawat/competitiveProgramming/algorithm/searching/Readme.md

 # Search Algorithms Visualization

-This project demonstrates various search algorithms by visualizing their execution.
-It includes scripts to run different search algorithms, record their execution, and convert the recordings into GIF animations for demonstration purposes.
+*This project demonstrates various search algorithms by visualizing their execution.
+It includes scripts to run different search algorithms, record their execution, and convert the recordings into tables in form of csv files.*

 ## Project Structure